fredjarlier/mpiMarkDup/README.md

 gcc > 4.8 (tested with 7.3) <br />
 openmpi (tested with 2.2.1, 3, 4.0, intel mpi 2019) <br />
 openssl (tested with :1.0.2k, 1.1.0g) <br />

+for distribution or compilation from source  <br />

 automake-1.15 <br />
 autoconf-2.69 <br />